TomTucka/TomTucka/README.md

 Hi, I'm Tom!

-I'm currently working as a DevOps Engineer for the UK Government.
+I'm currently working as a DevOps Consultant.

 Currently organising DevOpsDays Birmingham and I'm also a @hashicorp 2021 ambassador